Southern Macaroni Salad

 Tips for Making and Serving the Best Macaroni Salad

 • Always salt the water before boiling the macaroni.
-A little salt in the pasta’s cooking water is a good thing, but add a bit more salt than you would use when cooking spaghetti for the most flavorsome pasta salad.
+A little salt in the pasta’s cooking water is a good thing, but add a bit more than you would for spaghetti to make the most flavorful pasta salad.
 The reason is simple.
 Cold dishes dull flavors, and you must amp things up if you want the flavor to come through.

 • Slightly overcook the pasta.
 No, don’t wait until it is mushy to drain; an extra minute of cooking time is actually a good thing when making a cold pasta salad.
 Cold temperatures make pasta contract, turning perfectly al dente macaroni a little hard.
 The extra cooking time keeps the pasta soft when it comes out of the fridge.